 Causes respiratory problems – Cinnamon’s side effects

-Consuming too much cinnamon at one meal can cause breathing problems.
+Consuming too much round cut cassia without skin at one meal can cause breathing problems.
 This is because the food has a special texture that makes it easy to inhale through the nasal cavity into the lungs.
 Accidental inhalation of cinnamon powder or the smell of cinnamon can cause symptoms such as coughing, vomiting and shortness of breath.

 In addition, cinnamaldehyde contained in cinnamon is a throat irritant and may cause other respiratory problems.
 People with asthma or other medical conditions affecting the respiratory system should pay special attention to avoiding inhaling the scent of cinnamon.
 This is because they tend to develop respiratory problems easily after breathing in cinnamon powder.